draz123/FinalYearProject/README.md

 # FinalYearProject

 **About**

-Aim of the project was creating small web application, thanks to it we are able to categorize tweets for five crime categories(no crime, murder, drugs, harrasment, terrorism) using machine learning techniques(Native Bayes, Stochastic gradient descent, Multilayer Perceptron, Nearest centroid).
+Aim of the project was creating web application, thanks to it we are able to categorize tweets for five crime categories(no crime, murder, drugs, harrasment, terrorism) using machine learning techniques(Native Bayes, Stochastic gradient descent, Multilayer Perceptron, Nearest centroid).
   ̇